When To Update Your Estate Planning Documents

 Any change of life should trigger a review of the estate, whether with your children, their children, your own marriage or divorce, or their marriage or divorce.

-8. If you own a business
+8. Review your estate planning documents if you own a business

-Have a business succession plan
+Have a business succession plan?

 Your estate plan should include your succession plan for the business.
 Even if your business is in debt, as most businesses are at some point, you will need to have the proper legal documents drawn up to designate who will have ownership and control over your business once you are gone.